openconfig/gnmi/README.md

 The implementations include:

-- abstracted client library with pluggable implementations
-- client implementation using `gnmi.proto`
+- client library implementation using `gnmi.proto`
-- client implementation using `openconfig.proto`
-- CLI that supports both of the above implementations
+- CLI for interacting with a gNMI service
+- Caching collector that connects to multiple gNMI targets and makes the data available over a single gNMI Subscribe RPC to clients

 ## Installing